Empact/lru_cache/README.md

 Retrieve value for, and register recent use of, `key`.
 Returns the value associated with `key` or `undefined` if not in the cache.

-### *LRUCache.prototype*.find (Object key) -> Object entry

-Check if `key` is in the cache *without registering recent use*.
-Feasible if you do not want to chage the state of the cache, but only "peek" at it.
-Returns the entry associated with `key` if found, otherwise `undefined` is returned.

-> **Note:** The entry returned is *managed by the cache* (until purged) and thus contains members with strong references which might be altered at any time by the cache object.
-You should look at the returned entry as being immutable.

 ### *LRUCache.prototype*.shift () -> Object entry

 Remove the least recently used (oldest) entry.
 Returns the removed entry, or `undefined` if the cache was empty.